Freechains/sync/README.md

 # Sync Tool - Freechains

-The *sync tool* sets up a dedicated chain to persist peers and chains of interest to be replicated in the network.
+The *sync tool* sets up a dedicated chain to persist and replicate peers and chains of interest in the network.

 - A *sync chain* is just a normal chain, but it is recommended to be private so that only the key holders can read and write to it: